life-itself/artearthtech.com/content/residency.md

 * <a href="/londonhub" target="_blank">London</a> (near Old Street): £600 per month
 * <a href="/la-cheraille" target="_blank">La Cheraille</a> (a flower farm 45 minutes from Paris): €525 per month (€17 per night)

-Short Stay is available for one week minimum to three months maximum.
+The residency is available for one week minimum to three months maximum.
 There are no specific dates, so please include your preferred dates in the application.
 We will try to make it work and if not, we will suggest other dates.
 If you would like to stay with Art Earth Tech long term, then please apply to one of our homes: http://artearthtech.com/hubs/apply/

 Click on each location below for details of each home and their ethos.